Aeroluna/LunaCoopMod/README.md

   - Queen will try to place Creep Tumor if too few other Creep Tumors nearby.
   - Limited to 4.

 If there is one think Stukov P3 has taught me, it's that throwing free units at Amon is fun as hell.
 The Creep Tumors also act as a form of creep spread that Zagara is lacking.
+These act as a sort of top bar ability that Zagara is missing.

+- Added P4: Subterranean Tide
+  - Advantage: Swarm Networks are no longer limited, cost 25% less, and spawn 50% more units.
+  - Disadvantage: Combat units cost 25% more.
+Swarm Networks cost 100 more minerals for every one built.

+I added a whole new mechanic to Zagara and then created a whole prestige surrounding it.
+Hell yeah.

 ## Vorazun